frankiechang123/GooberEats/README.md

 # GooberEats
-A turn-by-turn navigation system for food delivery in Westwood
+A turn-by-turn navigation system for food delivery in Westwood.
+Developed in CS32 Winter 2020 with Professor Nachenberg at UCLA.

 Included Files:
 -   ExpandableHashMap.h: implementation of the expandable hashmap.